joaogoulartt/win-gg/README.md

 - Windows data is persisted in the `windows/` folder
 - The container uses `/dev/kvm` for hardware acceleration
 - A 2-minute graceful shutdown period is recommended (`stop_grace_period: 2m`)
+- Container is set to manual start (`restart: "no"`) - it won't auto-start on system boot

 ## ⚠️ Important Warnings